Fractional Boundary Value Problems and elastic sticky Brownian motions, II: Non-local dynamic boundary conditions on smooth domains: Preliminaries

+Thus, $X^L$ can be considered to solve \eqref{probXL1} or \eqref{probXL} as we already discussed above.
+In particular, the unique solution to the NLIVP \eqref{NLIVP} can be written as

-References on the fractional initial value problem \eqref{FIVP} has been given in Section \ref{nutshell}.
+where $S_t$ is the $C_0$-semigroup on $C(\overline{\Omega})$ generated by $(G,D(G))$.
+References on the NLIVP \eqref{NLIVP} have been given in Section \ref{nutshell}.
 We also refer to \cite{CapDovFEforms19} for a general discussion and a short review.
-In the next section we introduce this time change only for $X$ on the boundary $\partial \Omega$ in order to study a fractional boundary value problem. }
+As discussed in \cite{CapDovDelRus17}, the process $X^L$ can be considered as a delayed process with infinite occupation measure for every set $\Lambda \subset \overline{\Omega}$.
+Assume that \eqref{ASShtINTRO} holds true.
+As we can see from \eqref{potFCP}, for all $x \in \overline{\Omega}$,